 The ATED charge is a tax on residential property which is owned through a corporate vehicle.
 It was introduced in 2013 primarily to prevent non-resident investors from avoiding Stamp Duty by owning their UK residence through a company.
 The legislation is drafted very widely however and has implications for UK investors too.

 The charge affects UK residential property owned wholly or partly by a company.
 It also affects UK residential property owned through a partnership which has a corporate member.
 Each dwelling is considered individually, subject to conditions.

-The tax is an annual charge, based on the property value on the later of 1 April 2017 or the acquisition date, for properties worth over £500k.
-Valuations apply for a period of 5 years.
-The valuation date of 1 April 2017 applies irrespective of when the property was acquired, unless acquired after this date.
-Therefore, if a company has previously been submitting an ATED return, it will have needed to revalue the property as at 1 April 2017.
+The tax is an annual charge, based on the property value on the later of 1 April 2022 or the acquisition date, for properties worth over £500k.
+Valuations apply for a period of 5 years, and this year with effect from 1 April 2023 the valuation date to be used has changed from 1 April 2017 to 1 April 2022 (see below).
+The valuation date of 1 April 2022 applies irrespective of when the property was acquired, unless acquired after this date.
+Therefore, as advised in Muras Matters last year, if a company has previously been submitting an ATED return, it will have needed to revalue the property as at 1 April 2022.
 HMRC do not require a formal valuation for the property, but it is expected that there is a reasonable basis upon which the valuation is arrived at.

-The charge is a fixed amount based on the band in which the property value falls, and currently starts at £3,700 for a property valued between £500k and £1 million.
+The charge is a fixed amount based on the band in which the property value falls, and for 2023/24 will start at £4,150 for a property valued between £500k and £1 million.
 Please note that the market value may be substantially different to the book value in the company’s accounts.